masonmedia/pact_demo/README.md

 #### Framework and build tools

-The project is built with Vue.js, scss, and Bootstrap 5 for UI framework.
+The project is built with Vue.js, scss, animate.css, and Bootstrap 5 for UI framework.
 For styling and layout I use Bootstrap's Atomic, utility class approach.

 #### Carousel

--    I used Swiper for the carousel for a mix of speed and functionality.
+For the carousel I used the Swiper library for a mix of speed and functionality.
--    A note on responsiveness: I found resizing the browser would have an odd resizing effect on the carousel, reducing slides and shifting it to the right slightly, but refreshing the page at different breakpoints achieves normal/desired layout behaviour.

 **Animation**